 “The uploaded file could not be moved to wp-content/uploads/2025/01.”

-This indicates that the user running PHP/Apache (for example, www-data
+This indicates that the user running PHP/Apache (for example, www-data) does not have write permissions on wp-content/uploads (and its subdirectories).

 - Identify the Apache/PHP user